ark-lang/ark-docs/function_receivers.md

 the function implicitly in code gen. This means that functions can be called with the dot operator.

+A function that has a receiver is a method, since it "belongs" to a type.

 ```
 type Foo struct {
     a: int,